Our Advanced MS Champions are guiding care for people facing multiple, complex MS symptoms.

 Why is the Advanced MS Champions programme needed?

-The MS Trust estimates that approximately 40,000 people in the UK have advanced MS.
+The MS Trust estimates that more than 40,000 people in the UK have advanced MS.

 MS Trust research has found that many people with advanced MS report losing contact with MS specialist services as their condition gets worse, and have to rely on informal care from family and friends, and sometimes have to manage the condition alone.